wag-ne/wag-ne/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on [Delivery Center](https://www.deliverycenter.com/)
+- 🔭 I’m currently working on [Petlove](https://www.petlove.com.br/)
 - 🌱 I’m currently learning Elixir.
 - 👯 I’m looking to collaborate on projects with Ruby on Rails and Elixir
 - 🤔 I’m looking for help with Elixir